At 2,300m, Val Thorens is the highest ski resort in Europe

 Ski-in/ski-out lodging: Chalet des Neiges

-Arc 2000 and Arc 1950 are the highest of Les Arcs’ five villages and offer compact, car-free centres with ski-in/ski-out accommodation (mostly apartments) situated above and below the lifts.
 Les Arcs’ varied pistes range from pretty wooded runs to genuinely challenging skiing with easy-to-reach off-piste.
-Snow here is reliable as most of the runs are above 2000m and snowmaking is also being extended particularly on the west-facing runs.
+Snow here is reliable as most of the runs sit above 2000m and snowmaking is being extended in particular on the west-facing slopes.

 Village altitude: 1450-1716m